Trends, influences, real numbers.

 It can take action between these scheduled times — but only under extraordinary circumstances.

 The U.S. Federal Reserve also sets rates eight times a year.
-And the Bank of England sets rates 12 times a year.
+The Bank of England sets rates 12 times a year.

 This requirement was set in place in 2019 to help ensure Canadian homeowners can still afford their payments if rates go up.

-Read more about how the latest stress-test rules may affect your home affordability.
+Keep up with the latest mortgage rule changes that may affect your home affordability.

-Our in-house lender, THINK Financial offers industry-best rates that are 0.20% lower on average compared to big banks and other mortgage finance corporations (MFC) lenders.
+Our in-house lender, THINK Financial, offers industry-best rates that are lower on average compared to big banks and other mortgage finance corporation (MFC) lenders.

 Holding your best rate for as long as the lender will allow (can be up to 4 months) will protect you against increases while you make home buying or mortgage decisions.